syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Unprotect-Excel-Workbook.md

 # Unprotect Excel Workbook

-Workbooks protected by structure and window can be unprotected with password.
+Workbooks protected by structure and window can be unprotected with the password specified during protection.

 The following code shows how to unprotect Excel workbook using Interop and XlsIO for .NET.